 So what does Carrier IQ do?
 According to professional security consultant Dan Rosenberg, all it does is gather metrics that have to do with coverage, battery life, applications, etc. It does have some access to your phone calls, text messages and the webpages you visit, but this access is limited.
 The “keylogger” part only logs keys that are pressed on the phone’s dial pad.
 In text messages, it can gather information about phone numbers, message length, etc., but no message content.
 In webpages, it can gather the URLs you visit, but not the actual webpage content.
 You can read the full report here.

-Carrier IQ itself has also issued a report of sort, in which it admits that the tool might have unintentionally collected data it was not supposed to.
+Carrier IQ itself has also issued a, in which it admits that the tool might have unintentionally collected data it was not supposed to.
 However, the company maintains that the data they were intending to collect was gathered for diagnostic purposes, while protecting consumers’ information.

 As Rosenberg points out, we can’t expect carriers to improve their service without some information, which they opted to gather from our (their?) devices.
 The problem is, we did not opt in to this service.
 Whether these details appear in the original agreement we signed or not, most people did not know this information was being gathered.
 Carriers would have been wiser to inform users that these metrics are gathered – they could have easily made it look acceptable, even understandable, to the general public.